pygame/pygame/docs/reST/ref/freetype.rst

       increased.
 For strong text both the horizontal and vertical dimensions are enlarged.
 A wide style of strength 1/12 is equivalent to the font.Font bold style.
 The default is 1/36.

+      The strength style is only supported for scalable (outline) fonts.
+      An attempt to set this property will raise an AttributeError.
+      If the font object is inactive, as returned by Font.__new__, setting this property raises a RuntimeError.

    .. attribute:: underline_adjustment